DenverArtMuseum/tokio-ueyama/content/legacy.md

 [^8]: [Bunkado](https://www.bunkadoonline.com/pages/new) website, accessed November 28, 2023.

+[^9]: See the National JACL Power of Word II Committee, *The Power of Words Handbook: A Guide to Language about Japanese Americans in World War II* (Japanese American Citizens League, 2013, revised 2020), 6 and the Densho Encyclopedia on the Commission on Wartime Relocation and Internment of Civilians, https://encyclopedia.densho.org/Commission_on_Wartime_Relocation_and_Internment_of_Civilians/.

+[^10]: See the Densho Encyclopedia on the Civil Liberties Act of 1988, https://encyclopedia.densho.org/Civil%20Liberties%20Act%20of%201988.

-[^9]: President Joe Biden signed the Amache National Historic Site Act into law on March 18, 2022.
+[^11]: President Joe Biden signed the Amache National Historic Site Act into law on March 18, 2022.
 For press on the site’s management history, see Kevin Simpson, “[Amache Is on the Verge of Earning National Park Status](https://coloradosun.com/2022/02/14/amache-on-verge-national-historic-site/),” *Colorado Sun*, February 14, 2022.

-[^10]: See “[Amache Preservation Society](https://amache.org/amache-preservation-society/),” accessed November 29, 2023, [amache.org](https://amache.org/).
+[^12]: See “[Amache Preservation Society](https://amache.org/amache-preservation-society/),” accessed November 29, 2023, [amache.org](https://amache.org/).
 For information on the project team, see “[Project Team](https://amache.org/project-team/),” accessed November 29, 2023, [amache.org](amache.org).

-[^11]: See the [DU Amache Research Project](https://portfolio.du.edu/amache), accessed November 29, 2023.
+[^13]: See the [DU Amache Research Project](https://portfolio.du.edu/amache), accessed November 29, 2023.

-[^12]: On the pilgrimage, see “[Pilgrimage History](https://amache.org/pilgrimage-history/),” accessed November 29, 2023, [amache.org](amache.org).
+[^14]: On the pilgrimage, see “[Pilgrimage History](https://amache.org/pilgrimage-history/),” accessed November 29, 2023, [amache.org](amache.org).